apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:

   This directive sets the maximum number of pending connections.
-  If it is set to -1, Traffic Server will automatically set this to a platform-specific maximum.
+  If it is set to -1, |TS| will automatically set this to a platform-specific maximum.

 .. ts:cv:: CONFIG  proxy.config.net.tcp_congestion_control_in STRING ""